 The water that you receive exceeds the maximum level of TDS that needs to be present in water.
 Water that has a TDS level of more than 1000mg/L is unfit for consumption.
 A high level of TDS in water can lead to a number of health problems.
-The presence of potassium, sodium, chlorides increases the TDS level in the water.
+The presence of potassium, sodium, and chlorides increases the TDS level in the water.
 However, the presence of toxic ions such as lead, nitrate, cadmium, and arsenic present in water can lead to a number of serious health problems.
 This is especially important for children because they are much more sensitive to contaminants because their defense systems have not fully developed.
 The purer the water, one can be assured of good health.
-KENT provides the best water purifiers in India that come with a TDS controller to ensure that the water you drink is completely safe for consumption.
+KENT provides one of the best water purifiers in India that come with a TDS controller to ensure that the water you drink is safe for consumption.

 One of the important questions that many people have in their minds what is the acceptable TDS level in the water.
-To help you out, we are listing two tables which discuss the palatability quotient and acceptable TDS level.
+To help you out, we are listing two tables that discuss the palatability quotient and acceptable TDS level.